Search results for:

 Exhibit A: Hostwinds has redundant hardware too!
 If a core router fails (which is highly, highly unlikely because our technicians regularly monitor them), there would be no problem at all, as the failover would automatically take effect.

 This refers to multiple hardware devices set up, one running, the other as a backup.
 Hostwinds has prepared backup hardware to ensure our infrastructure is always safe and sound even if a piece of hardware acts up.
 We have, for instance, redundant hard drives put in place within our network infrastructure.

 To piggyback on all the information just mentioned, "Multiple layers of redundancy are built-in at every level to guarantee higher uptime and increased reliability.
 We have taken special care to build numerous fail-safes to ensure that in the event of a failure, your service remains accessible.
 Our servers are connected with two access switches, and all switches are connected to multiple core routers.
 All of our equipment has redundant power supplies, and separate power feeds."

 To piggyback on that quote from our site's 'Enterprise Redundant Network' page, another section from that same page:

 "We value our clients, so we provide them with only the best by using enterprise-grade equipment to manage our network.
 We house our servers in the most secure and advanced facilities and offer multiple locations so our clients can enjoy the lowest latency."

 To piggyback on that quote, the concluding paragraphs for this blog post:

-In conclusion, our redundant network is how we are able to do what we do best: offer tremendously fast and dependable hosting 24/7/365 to clients around the globe.
-Hostwinds guarantees 99.9999% uptime because of the various levels of redundancy we’ve set up.
+In conclusion, our redundant network is how we can do what we do best: offer tremendously fast and dependable hosting 24/7/365 to clients around the globe.
+Hostwinds guarantees 99.9999% uptime because of the various levels of redundancy we've set up.

 If you don't believe us, here is a short excerpt from our website's 'Commitment to Uptime' page: